Click here for the home page

 Meanwhile, the Austrian Hapsburgs were doing no better against the Swedes.
 The Austrians and Swedes met for a rematch at Breitenfeld in November 1642, with the same results as the first battle--a total Swedish victory.
 1643 saw Denmark's Christian IV, who was envious of Sweden's success, re-enter the war, this time on the Hapsburg side.
 The Swedish general, Lennart Torstensson, had to call off a march on Vienna so he could beat up the Danes, but otherwise everything went in his favor.
 He quickly occupied Schleswig-Holstein and Jutland; by 1645 Christian was forced to sign a treaty that ceded the provinces of Jamtland and Halland to Sweden, along with the Baltic Islands of Gotland and Oesel.
 Back in Germany, the Swedes managed to win two more battles against imperial forces, at Jüterbogk and Magdeburg (both in 1644).

 As early as 1640, at a session of the electors at Nuremberg, the opinion was expressed, that part of Pomerania should be given to the Swedes if this would satisfy them.
 Instead Ferdinand continued the war, so German princes began to grumble that they might have to make peace without him, since he was paying more attention to the needs of his Spanish cousins than to them.
-In 1641 the elector of Brandenburg signed a neutrality agreement with the Swedes, and the other princes followed suit, before Swedish soldiers could plunder their lands.
-It was Rocroi that convinced the emperor that he could not win.
+In addition, everyone agreed that the Eighty Years War was a wasteful diversion from the Thirty Years War, so in 1641, King Philip IV of Spain and the United Provinces of the Low Countries sent representatives to the German town of Münster, where they began negotiating terms that would end the Eighty Years War.
+Also in 1641, the elector of Brandenburg signed a neutrality agreement with the Swedes, and the other princes followed suit, before Swedish soldiers could plunder their lands.
+It was Rocroi that convinced Emperor Ferdinand that he could not win.
 When he got the bad news, he immediately called for a peace conference (the first international peace conference in history), with no preconditions.
 Because Richelieu had died in 1642, the French no longer tried to keep the Germans from coming to some form of agreement.

 While negotiations took place, the war went on; every battle changed the bargaining positions of the various parties.
 The French suffered a bad defeat at Tuttlingen, Germany, in November 1643, but the rest of the time it was the imperial position that eroded; the Hapsburgs lost every other battle that mattered.
 By the end of 1643, Condé had begun to occupy Belgium, taking the provinces of Hainault and Luxembourg.
 The Dutch seized the mouth of the Scheldt River in 1644, while France captured most of Flanders in 1645 and Dunkirk in 1646.
 The combined armies of Condé and another young general, Henri de La Tour d’Auvergne, Vicomte de Turenne, defeated the Bavarians at Freiburg in 1644, and they avenged the defeat of Nördlingen by mauling an Austro-Bavarian force on the same spot (August 3, 1645).
-Condé also won the last major battle of the war, at Lens, France.
-Two months after that, the conflicting claims of the various belligerents were reconciled and the Treaty of Westphalia was signed (October 24, 1648).
+On January 30, 1648, the Spanish and Dutch ambassadors reached an agreement, and the treaty they signed, the Peace of Münster, was sent to the Hague and Madrid for approval.
+With this treaty, Spain recognized Dutch independence once and for all, and the Eighty Years War was ended.
+The following August, Condé won the last major battle in the big war, at Lens, France.
+Finally, on October 24, 1648, the last conflicting claims of the various belligerents were reconciled and two treaties were signed in Münster and Osnabrück on the same day; together we call these treaties the Peace of Westphalia.

 Holy Roman Empire, thumbnail

 The final score was that France and Sweden won and the German people as a whole (though not all the princes) lost.
 France got ten cities in Alsace, Breisach and Philippsburg on the opposite bank of the Rhine, and official recognition of the annexation of three Lorraine towns in the previous century (Verdun, Toul and Metz).
 This put all remaining German territory west of the Rhine in the French sphere of influence.
 Sweden got Hither (western) Pomerania, the port of Wismar, the bishoprics of Bremen and Verden, and a whopping cash sum worth $94 million in today's dollars.(5) The borders of the Holy Roman Empire shrank so that the Netherlands, Switzerland and north Italy were no longer within it.
 Brandenburg got the rest of Pomerania, the bishoprics of Halberstadt, Kammin and Minden, and the right to appoint the archbishop of Magdeburg.
 Saxony kept Lusatia, and Bavaria kept the Upper Palatinate and its electoral vote.
 The Lower Palatinate was restored to Charles Louis, the son of Frederick, and he became the Empire's eighth elector, to make up for the vote that had been transferred to Bavaria.
 The Hapsburgs kept Bohemia, and Upper Austria, which had been occupied by Bavaria while the French and Swedes were threatening Vienna, was returned to them.
 Thus, from Ferdinand's point of view, things could have been a lot worse, because the only territories he lost, Lusatia and Alsace, had already been signed away by his father.
-Spain recognized Dutch independence once and for all, so the treaty of Westphalia also brought an end to the Eighty Years War between Spain and the Netherlands.
 Finally, religious toleration of Calvinists, Lutherans and Catholics was promised by everyone.

 Top of the page